vinimyls/vinimyls/README.md

 <p>Electronic Engineer with specialization in Software Engineer

 * 9+ years of experience with software development for 8/16/32-bit MCUs;
-* 9+ years of atuation in fire alarm system industry;
+* 9+ years of actuation in the fire alarm system industry;
-* 10+ years of study in electronic.
+* 10+ years of study in electronics.
 * Experience in PCB design.
-* Expertise in FPGA digital design using VHDL and / or Verilog;
+* Expertise in FPGA digital design using VHDL and Verilog;
 * Teamwork skills;
-* Knowledge in Agile and Waterfall approaches.
+* Knowledge of Agile and Waterfall approaches.

 Qualifications - Knowledge and hands-on experience:

 * Knowledge of commonly used interfaces (e.g., PCIe, UART, I2C, USB, SPI)
 * Serial communication protocols: RS485, RS232;
 * Product development life-cycle and formal software development process in V-Model;
-* Hardware description lenguage (VHDL and Verilog) for FPGA.
+* Hardware description language (VHDL and Verilog) for FPGA.

 Knowledge and proficiency with software tools: